ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 - Double check your domain and selected additional features and then press 'Buy Now'

+- Click `Complete Transaction` on the next page to completed payment process.
+(You won't have to complete this step if you have already ordered DDoSX<sup>®</sup>, WAF or CDN via your UKFast account manager -  Any existing credits will be consumed first).

 ![connect](files/ddosx_safedns_connect.png)

-- Click `Complete Transaction` on the next page to completed payment process.
-(You won't have to complete this step if you've ordered DDoSX<sup>®</sup>, WAF or CDN via your UKFast account manager -  Any existing credits will be consumed first).

-## 3) Verify domain (Non SafeDNS setup only)

-## 4) Configure domain
+## 3) Configure domain

 - Click `Configure` next to the domain you wish to setup, and choose which A Records and AAAA Records you specifically want to protect for the domain.
 - You can assign any existing SSL certificates at this point.
 SSL certificates purchased from MyUKFast will appear in the dropdown menu, or click `Add SSL` to add details of other SSL certificates manually.
 SSL certificates can be managed within the `SSL Certificates` tab.